 GUIDE TO PROCESS SUCCESS (1/8)

-Succeed with you process improvement plan
+Succeed with your process improvement plan

-- Introduction to process improvement
+- Succeed with your process improvement plan

 - Make a process hierarchy and a process blueprint